skramm/spaghetti/docs/spaghetti_manual.md

 The latter adds of course some type safety.
 But all these values are internally casted to integers, so you must not assign values to the enumerators.

-Events can be of two types:
+Events can be of **three** types:

-- "hardware" events (basically, it can be just a keyboard press): those are the ones you need to define in the enum above.
+1. "hardware" events (basically, it can be just a keyboard press): those are the ones you need to define in the enum above.
 But you can have none !
 In that case, just define the events enum as:
 ```C++
 	enum Events { NB_EVENTS }
 ```
-- "time out" events, when you want to switch from state A to state B after 'x' seconds.
+1. "time out" events, when you want to switch from state A to state B after 'x' seconds.
 There are handled separately.
+1. "internal events", that depend on some **inner** condition on your application.
+Say something like: "*if the state X is activated 3 times, then, once on state Y, switch immediately to state Z*".

-As explained above, for the latter case you need to provide a special "timing" class, that will have some requirements.
+As described above, for the two latter cases you need to provide a special "timing/event handler" class, that will have some requirements.
 You will need to instanciate an object of that class, then assign it to the FSM in the configuration step.
 Fortunately, this is made easy for the usual case, no worry.<br>
 For the other events, it is up to your code to detect these, and then call some Spaghetti member function.